 - manage indices and API keys

-Index and key management can also be done programatically via our API clients.
+Index and key management can also be done programmatically via our API clients.

 Our clients include a retry strategy to ensure you are always able to reach Algolia’s servers.